splunk/public-o11y-docs/apm/span-tags/add-context-trace-span.rst

 .. include:: /_includes/tag-decision-support.rst

-Note that the ``deployment.environment`` span tag is particularly useful, as it lets you filter your entire APM experience by deployment environment.
+The ``deployment.environment`` span tag is particularly useful, as it lets you filter your entire APM experience by deployment environment.
 To learn more about environments in Splunk APM, see :ref:`apm-environments`.

 .. _instrument-tags: